dgca/bosque/README.md

 // arguments, and it returns an action for each string provided. const demoActions = makeActions('INCREMENT', 'DECREMENT');

-// Then, we make a Store.
-Our store always extends Store.
-Stores must be instantiated
+// Then, we make a Store subclass to keep track of our data.
+Our store always extends
-// with a unique name.
-class DemoStore extends Store {
+// Store.
+Stores must be instantiated with a unique name. class DemoStore extends Store {
   constructor(name) {
     super(name);